mkovalyshev/samolet-de-interview/README.md

 # Interview: DE at Samolet

-All environment variables (connection mostly) can be set by running `env.sh` script.
+All environment variables (connections mostly) can be set by running `env.sh` script.

 ## 1. [Alfa.kz](alfa.kz) parser
 - stored at `src/parser`